SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - (Bottles (Closing)) “Sound of Music smell that Rahel remembered and treasured.
 Smells, like music, hold memories.
 She breathed deep, and bottled it up for posterity.”
 - (Bottles, and other things.)
 Welp welp welp this is a quote from the book so here goes nothing “He got a cold bottle and a straw.
 So he held a bottle in one hand and a penis in the other. ”
 - (Cans) “When she was questioned by the Principal about her behavior (cajoled, caned, starved), she eventually admitted that she had done it to find out whether breasts hurt.”
+- (Cans) “They gave him rusted film cans in which to put the vegetables he picked.
+He never bargained.
+They never cheated him.
+When the vegetables had been weighed and paid for, they would transfer them to his red plastic shopping basket”

+### Eggs and Bubbles